nengo/nengo.github.io/conduct.rst

-to be constructive in their feedback, so must the reader do their best to read a comment as attempting to be constructive and not personally critical—as hard as this may be when you are passionate about what you do.
+to be constructive in their feedback, so must the reader do their best to read a comment as attempting to be constructive and not personally critical---as hard as this may be when you are passionate about what you do.
 Assume that the reviewer is trying to help and is not trying to make you feel bad.